Feral Brewing Company

-The Feral Brewing Company is a brewery in the Swan Valley, Western Australia.
+The Feral Brewing Company is a brewery founded in the Swan Valley, Western Australia.

 History

 Feral Brewing first opened in October 2002, and was founded by Alistair Carragher and Brendan Varis with a vision to "craft beers that ... were a little on the wild side".
 Varis has a degree in brewing and fermentation science and Carragher's background was in hospitality and sales.

 In January 2012 the Feral Brewing Company and Nail Brewing formed Brewcorp Pty Ltd developing a brewhouse and warehouse facilities in Bassendean.

 In October 2017, Feral was bought by Coca-Cola Amatil.

+In late 2024, Feral returned to independence when Coca-Cola Europacific Partners sold Feral Brewing Company to a group of independent owners well known to the West Australian craft community.

 Brewing technique

 Feral Brewing Company brews a range of beers.
-They bottle five year-round beers: the Feral White (also known as the Belgium White), the Hop Hog (an American IPA), Smoked Porter (a smoked beer or Rauchbier), Sly Fox (a Session Blonde Ale) the Karma Citra (a Black India Pale Ale) and Biggie Juice (a New England India Pale Ale).
+They can three year-round beers: Hop Hog (an American IPA), Biggie Juice (a New England India Pale Ale) and War Hog (a West Coast IPA).
 Beers are available for purchase from retail outlets.

-Distribution

-The brewery doubles as a restaurant and distributes beers in Australia.

-The brewery's beer list includes various styles including Belgium white Ales, Pilsners, American IPAs, and Lambic style sour beers as well as other barrel-conditioned and fermented styles.
+Brew Pub

+Feral Brewing closed its Swan Valley Brewpub in 2021.
+The Haddrill Road site is now occupied by Slumdog Brewing.